henrypoydar/compass-aristo-plugin/README.md

     cd <compass_project_name>
     compass -f aristo -p project .

-And add the following line to the top of the `config.rb` file created by compass:
+And add the following line to the top of the `config.rb` file created by Compass:

     require 'aristo'